 So the hyperlocal can also pertain to space that is not a place: the aesthetic object, the scientific particle that we know makes up chemical elements or compounds but that it is hard to actually observe, the brushstroke in a painting, the musical note, the plinth or frame of a building.
 But to have the hyperlocal be everywhere would divest the concept of its pertinence, and I myself am looking at the concept through a certain lens.
 Though in one sense the hyperlocal is a concept valid in any sort of context, I am particularly interested in its manifestation in what one might call 'middle modernity', 'the period between 1700 and 1850'.
 I focus on this period because it saw what David Fausett terms "the closing of the global circle," or the exploration of the entire world that saw every inhabited portion of Earth put into contact with each other.
-It Concomitantly, there emerged a kind of liminal space where the state was no longer totally defined from above by (in theory, not actual practice) autocracy, nor (again in theory, not actual practice) totally defined from below by democratic participation.
+Concomitantly, there emerged a kind of liminal space where the state was no longer totally defined from above by (in theory, not actual practice) autocracy, nor (again in theory, not actual practice) totally defined from below by democratic participation.
 We tend to think of this process of imperialism and the broadening of the participatory base as largely consisting of European expansion, but some of this was otherwise, (for instance the Chinese outreach into Central Asia during the reign of the Chien Lung Emperor).
-12

 Even as all parts of the globe were coming, albeit unequally, into social contact, and the large end of the scalar continuum was coming into view, the idea of the smallest possible unit of meaning also gained currency.
-This can be seen in two very different European philosophical
+This can be seen in two very different European philosophical traditions, the rationalist one stemming from Descartes and the empiricist one proceeding from

-8 Dar Williams, What I Found In A Thousand Towns (New York: Basic Books, 2017).
+&lt;sup>8 Dar Williams, What I Found In A Thousand Towns (New York: Basic Books, 2017).

-9 Leonard Krieger, The German Idea of Freedom (New York: Beacon Press, 1957).
+&lt;sup>9 Leonard Krieger, The German Idea of Freedom (New York: Beacon Press, 1957).

-10 Michael C. Carhart, The Science Of Culture In Enlightenment Germany (Cambridge: Harvard University Press, 2007).
+&lt;sup>10 Michael C. Carhart, The Science Of Culture In Enlightenment Germany (Cambridge: Harvard University Press, 2007).

-11 David Fausett, Writing The New World: Imaginary Voyages and utopias of The Great Southern Land (Syracuse: Syracuse University press, 1993).
+&lt;sup>11 David Fausett, Writing The New World: Imaginary Voyages and utopias of The Great Southern Land (Syracuse: Syracuse University press, 1993).

-12 Xiuyu Wang, China's Last Imperial Frontier: Late Qing expansion in Sichuan's Tibetan Borderlands (Lanham: Lexington, 2011).
+&lt;sup>12 Xiuyu Wang, China's Last Imperial Frontier: Late Qing expansion in Sichuan's Tibetan Borderlands (Lanham: Lexington, 2011).